Sawatzky Equine Services

 After injuries forced her out of the saddle and away from training full sized horses, Brenda moved into driving miniature horses, competing in Combined Driving events and local driving shows.
 She became very involved in the local driving communities under the Alberta Carriage Driving Association as a member of the Northern Lights Chapter, and competed up to Preliminary level in Combined Driving.

-Brenda brings her unique coaching skills to Sawatzky Equine, which recently included an adult ladies’ riding class, weekly jumping lessons, and driving clinics and lessons for the Northern Lights Chapter of the Alberta Carriage Driving Association.
-She works closely with Melissa Glowinski (daughter-in-law), and together they hold monthly Obstacle Training Clinics for all disciplines.
+Brenda brings her unique coaching skills to Sawatzky Equine, which has included an adult ladies’ riding class, weekly jumping lessons, and driving clinics and lessons for the Northern Lights Chapter of the Alberta Carriage Driving Association.
+She works closely with Melissa Glowinski (daughter-in-law), and together they hold many Obstacle Training Clinics for all disciplines throughout the year.

 After many years away from being in the saddle, Brenda discovered she could ride again on a very trustworthy horse named Ace, owned and trained by Melissa.
-The gift of this extraordinary horse has allowed Brenda to return to competitive riding in the sport of Extreme Cowboy Racing.
-Ace has since retired, and once again, Melissa has supported Brenda with her current ride, Connie.
-Together they're looking forward to a successful race season in 2021!
+The gift of this extraordinary horse allowed Brenda to return to competitive riding in the sport of Extreme Cowboy Racing.
+Brenda, and her current ride, Rosie, have proven to be a force to be reckoned with, and their partnership is an inspiration to many.
+Together they're looking forward to another successful race season in 2023!